taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 **"Human body cells start to die in temperatures above 41 deg celsius, but in dry air, humans can survive much higher temperatures, such as 70 deg C, as long as we can stay hydrated.
 In humid, tropical air, however, anything above 47 deg is cause for concern, and getting respite from the heat is crucial."**

 It is now full and proper sunrise, the sun streaming horizontally between the scattered but significantly more dense trees.
-These trees are mostly [papaya trees](https://www.instagram.com/p/BWs7J_xBYvP/) and other [pioneer species](http://blog.perunature.com/the-great-succession-epic-building-an-amazon-rainforest), fast-growing, sun-loving trees that can [replace the rainforest canopy](http://www.rainforestconservation.org/rainforest-primer/rainforest-primer-table-of-contents/f-forest-maintenance-and-succession/) and allow "climax species" to re-establish themselves in deforested regions.
+These trees are [pioneer species](http://blog.perunature.com/the-great-succession-epic-building-an-amazon-rainforest), fast-growing, sun-loving trees that can [replace the rainforest canopy](http://www.rainforestconservation.org/rainforest-primer/rainforest-primer-table-of-contents/f-forest-maintenance-and-succession/) and allow "climax species" to re-establish themselves in deforested regions.

 In addition the annotations about the flora around them, Asoka's face veil shows two temperature readings, one for the environment inside Asoka's clothes, and one for the outside environment.
 The outside temperature reads 38 deg celsius, while the inside temperature reads 24 deg celsius.